opt command line parserThis document describes opt,

 - is a Perl package module which can be

-scripts to achieve an opt-like interface.
-The main bug is that you can already
+The main bug is that you can already get pretty good

-other packages (eg, Getopt::Long) that perform quite powerful
+that perform quite powerful processing.
+What Opt.pm

-scripts using Opt.pm just like you can use it for C programs
+you can use it for C programs linked with libopt.a .

 - `READLINE'